FESTIVAL SCHEDULEHow many films are screened each day?

 Who hosts the Festival?

-Roger Ebert is the programmer and host of the Festival.
+Chaz Ebert is the executive producer and host of the Festival.

 What is the minimum number of hours volunteers can sign up for?